deloachtech/backstack-docs/docs/guide/user/lock-screen.md

 # Lock Screen

 Although the API is called `lock-screen`, it can not actually lock the user`s screen.
 You will need to implement that in your codebase.
-Instead, it returns a session object with an empty access value, effectively locking the user out of the application.
-The user must then refresh the access values by submitting their password to the API.
+Instead, it returns a session object with an empty access value, blocking access to permission based application features.
+The user must then refresh the session access values by submitting their password to the API.

 ::: info
 The user object contains a `screen_locked` boolean value that you can use to determine if the user is locked out of the application.
-However, you don't need to use this value to implement a lock screen feature in your app.
-The removal of the access values is sufficient, as the user will be unable to access any features until they unlock the screen.
 :::